rootisgod/rootisgod/content/posts/2023/2023-03-31-Creating-a-Proxmox-Server-With-Hetzner.md

 draft: false
 ---

-Do you want a powerful server to run Proxmox on but don't want to pay insane Azure prices ($170!!!) for a 4 CPU 16GB RAM machine?
+Do you want a powerful server to run Proxmox on but don't want to pay insane Azure prices for a 4 CPU 16GB RAM machine ($170!!!)?
 Keep reading.

 # Hetzner Dedicated Servers

 I'm not sure how many people have heard of them, but a company called Hetzner will sell you a dedicated server for silly money.
 I can get a i7-8700 12 core CPU, 128GB RAM (yes 128GB!) and 2 x 1TB SSD disks in RAID 1.
 For...
 50 euros a month.
 Bargain.
 Granted it's not the latest CPU, but its still very punchy.
-An equivalent machine to build is probably $1,000, and that doesnt consider the electricity you would spend to run it.
+An equivalent machine to build is probably $1,000, and that doesn't consider the electricity you would spend to run it, or the noise it would create.
 So there is real value here if you want that kind of power.

 ## Hetzner Server Setup